National Shoots and Co-productions

 Current legislation: Article 36.1.
 Law 27/2014 dated the 27th of November, on Corporation Tax.
 Tax Credit for investment in film and series audiovisual productions, live performances and musical shows.
 The laws which regulate these incentives can change every year, so it is worth finding out what, if any, aspects have changed, during the year you are making the investment.
-Summary of the article:
+(Translation is available in this link) Summary of the article:

 - The base for the deduction is equal to the total production cost plus the cost of copies, advertising and promotion financed by the producer (with a limit of 40% of the production cost).